puppetlabs-toy-chest/puppetlabs-image_build/README.md

     puppet docker build manifests/init.pp --image-name puppet/sample --cmd nginx --expose 80

+If you would rather use the [Rocker](https://github.com/grammarly/rocker) build tool you can do so with the following flag.

+    puppet docker build manifests/init.pp --image-name puppet/sample --cmd nginx --expose 80 --rocker

+Note that using Rocker means that the Puppet tools are not left in the image, potentially drastically reducing it's size.

 See the full help for other arguments for specificing a different base image, setting a maintainer, using Rocker instead of Docker for the build and much more.